+Mortgage lead generation is the process of identifying and capturing the interest of potential customers.
 Mortgage professionals or ‘loan officers’ must do mortgage lead generation, which is of course, generating leads, or interest from people looking for a mortgage.
 This is obvious, but far from easy to master.
 The mortgage business is as competitive as any.
 This makes mortgage lead generation a sustenance of your business and the key to your perpetual success.

 Like nearly every business model, cling to older ways of generating leads and you lose out on opportunities to those that have mastered modern approaches, most notably online marketing.
 So, you might ask yourself, “How do I generate leads?”

 This is not to say you must purge yourself from cold calling, partnership-building efforts, direct mail and other forms of old-fashioned marketing, but in the interest of getting discovered by younger generations that live online, you must learn how to embellish your mortgage lead generating programs with approaches that bring potential customers to you —instead of the other way around.